 49 Writers in Southeast Alaska

-As part of our goal to expand 49 Writers programming to other parts of the state, we are working with local partners to develop a 2014 schedule of creative writing classes and author events in Juneau and other communities.
-This year the board of directors added three new members from Juneau—Joan Pardes, Katrina Pearson, and Amy O'Neill Houck—who bring new energy and a broad range of expertise to the organization.
+As part of our goal to expand 49 Writers programming to other parts of the state, we are working with local partners to develop a 2016 schedule of creative writing classes and author events in Juneau and other communities.
+In 2014, the board of directors added three new members from Juneau—Joan Pardes, Katrina Pearson, and Amy O'Neill Houck—who brought new energy and a broad range of expertise to the organization.

 Almost a quarter of our members live in Southeast Alaska, and can be found in Auke Bay, Douglas, Gustavus, Haines, Metlakatla, and Sitka.
 Our Juneau membership has grown five-fold over the last year, thanks to strong interest from writers in the community.
 Many of those new members attended our 2014 Resolve to Write gathering, at which we shared our writing aspirations and goals for the coming year.
 That meeting led to the formation of our regular Juneau writers group, where members meet to share their progress and read from their work.

 If you would like to help us bring more authors to Juneau, do consider becoming a member.
 Your contribution makes it possible for to grow and extend our mission to Southeast Alaska: supporting the artistic development of writers, fostering a writing community, and building an audience for literature.
 Benefits of becoming a member—in addition to knowing you're supporting our vision of a vibrant community of Alaskan writers coming together to inspire, create, and share—include a tuition discount on creative writing classes, the opportunity to participate in the new writers group for 49 Writers members, and Invitations to members-only events with visiting writers.

 Click here for more information about the various options available and to join.

 If you would like to go on our Juneau/Southeast Alaska mailing list, please email 49writers (at) gmail (dot) com.